Stock Analysis · Polaris Industries Inc (PII)

 Overview

-Polaris Industries Inc. designs, manufactures, and sells powersports vehicles and related products.
-Its lineup includes off-road vehicles (such as side-by-sides and ATVs), snowmobiles, motorcycles, and marine products, supported by parts, garments, and accessories.
-Polaris primarily sells through a network of independent dealers, with additional sales through other channels depending on the product line.
-Because many Polaris products are discretionary purchases, the business tends to be sensitive to consumer confidence, interest rates, and dealer inventory levels.
+Polaris Industries Inc. designs, manufactures, and sells powersports vehicles and related parts, garments, and accessories.
+Its portfolio includes off-road vehicles (such as side-by-sides and ATVs), on-road vehicles (notably motorcycles), and marine products (boats and pontoons).
+The company primarily sells through a network of independent dealers, with some direct-to-consumer elements in parts and accessories depending on the brand and channel structure described in its filings.

-• Off Road (side-by-sides and ATVs, plus related PG&A)
+• Off Road (side-by-sides and ATVs, plus related parts/accessories)

 Key Figures